Let $f(x)=e^x+0.5x^2-2$, and we want to see if $f(x)=0$ has any solution in $\left [ -5, 5 \right ]$

 $f'(x)$ = $e^x+x$ and we definitely have solution of $f'(x)=0$ in $\left [ -5, 5 \right ]$ because $f'(x)$ is continuous and $f'(-5) \lt 0$, $f'(5) \gt 0$

-(Moreover $f'(x)$ has only one solution as it is strictly increasing function.)
+(Moreover $f'(x)$ has only one solution as it is a strictly increasing function.)

 Let $k$ be one of the solution for $f'(x)$ hence $f'(k) = 0$ where $k \in [-5, 5]$, for "$\lt k$", $f'(x)$ is -ve and for "$\gt k$", $f'(x)$ is +ve. means for $\lt k$, $f(x)$ is decreasing and for $\gt k$, $f(x)$ is increasing.

 Rough plot of $f(x)$ may go like this